 Prerequisite: None.
-(Please view Honors and AP Course Considerations before selecting this course)
+(Please view Honors and AP Course

 Course Description: This course is designed to provide students with the analytical skills and factual knowledge necessary to deal critically with the problems and issues in U. S. History.
 Students prepare for intermediate and advanced college courses by responding to demands equivalent to those made by full-year introductory college courses.
 They learn to assess historical materials, weigh evidence, and interpretations presented in historical context.
 Approved College Board teacher syllabus required.